sionpark724/tempo-mdd-analysis/README.md

-# Circadian Transcriptomic Re-analysis of Human MDD Brain Tissue
+# Circadian Transcriptomic Analysis of Human MDD Brain Tissue

 ## Overview
 This repository contains the Python scripts and data analysis pipeline for investigating chronobiological disruptions in Major Depressive Disorder (MDD).
 The analysis applies the **TEMPO** algorithm (Auerbach et al., 2022) to estimate circadian phases and amplitudes from human postmortem bulk RNA-seq data.